How the youth justice system works

 Principles include that:

-- the community should be protected from offences
+- the community should be safe, particularly from serious repeat youth offenders

 - young people should be held accountable and encouraged to accept responsibility for what they have done

 - consideration should be given to a child’s age, maturity and, where appropriate, cultural and religious beliefs and practices

 - the youth justice system should uphold the rights of children, keep them safe and promote their physical and mental wellbeing.